Ydessa Hendeles

-Ydessa Hendeles is a German-born Canadian artist-curator and philanthropist.
+Ydessa Hendeles is a Polish-Canadian artist-curator and philanthropist born in Germany.
 She is also the founding director of the Ydessa Hendeles Art Foundation in Toronto, Ontario.

 Hendeles is an adjunct professor with the Department of Art History at the University of Toronto, where she has endowed the Ydessa Hendeles Art Foundation Distinguished Lecturer on Art series of presentations.
 In 2009, she donated 32 works of International and Canadian contemporary art to the Art Gallery of Ontario, the most significant single gift of contemporary art in the gallery’s history.
 The donation led the institution to cite her as one who “has brought a distinctive Canadian perspective to the world stage while setting a standard for art philanthropy.”

 Life

 Ydessa Hendeles was born in the university town of Marburg, Germany.
 Her parents, Jacob Hendeles and Dorothy Zweigel, were Polish Jews who both survived imprisonment in the Auschwitz and later Bergen-Belsen concentration camps.
 The Hendeles family immigrated to Canada when Ydessa was two years old, making Toronto their home.

 A graduate of the University of Toronto, the New School of Art and the Toronto Art Therapy Institute, Hendeles earned her PhD from the Amsterdam School for Cultural Analysis at the University of Amsterdam.